freeletics/CoRedux/presentation/presentation.md

 --

-- State management solution in web development
+- Managing changing state is difficult

 --